Spiritual Prep & Cross-Cultural Training

 It is by the power of the Holy Spirit in your life and in the lives of others that love and unity exist.
 If you stop walking in His power, it will be obvious to you and your teammates that there is not unity.
 Only God’s Spirit can build a unity on your team.
 It is important to walk in the Spirit moment by moment.

-Summer Missions work well when everyone goes with an attitude of serving.
+Projects work well when everyone goes in with an attitude of serving.
 Philippians 2:3-4 says that each person must “look out for the interests of others.”
 Leaders are to seek the best for the team, and team members are to encourage, support and affirm each other.
 You’d be surprised how much changes when you are constantly seeking the good of others.

 A united group is committed to carrying out the overall goal or mission.
 Several things are essential to teamwork: shared burden, shared knowledge, shared commitment, and shared walk in Christ.
 Each of us has something to offer or release in this area.